-Having a small gas grill can be useful when you want to have a day at the beach, a backyard party, or a picnic somewhere remote.
+Small gas grills are great for a day at the beach, a backyard party, or a remote picnic.
 The Weber® Q series is one of the best options to meet these needs.

 Barbecues from the Q-series are remarkably easy to manage.
-All of them feature a compact design that makes transporting the equipment comfortable and straightforward.
+They all have a compact design that makes moving the equipment easy and comfortable.

 What to Expect from the Q Series Comparison Guide

-This comparison guide of the Weber grills from the Q series includes several comparisons and additional information to consider.
+This Weber Q series grill comparison guide includes several comparisons and other information to consider.

 If you are interested in the Weber Q-series because you like the idea of a portable grill, four standard models are currently available in this compact series.

 Weber also creates a backyard grill option in the Q-series called the Q3200.
-This model functions in the same way as the portable models, but it is not part of this comparison because it is designed for stationary grilling.
+This model functions similarly to the portable models, but it is not part of this comparison because it is designed for stationary grilling.

-If you have a natural gas connection at home for grilling, then Weber Q3200 is your best choice.
-When your concern is portability, this Q-series review of the Q1000, Q1200, Q2000, and Q2200 can help you to select the best model to meet your needs.
+When your concern is portability, this Q-series review of the Q1000, Q1200, Q2000, and Q2200 can help you select the best model to meet your needs.

 Weber Q Series Buyer’s Guide

-If you are looking at the Q Series, you’ve already chosen to go with propane over charcoal.
-These Weber models give you the option to go almost anywhere, grill your favorite foods, and clean up without hassle.
+If you’re considering the Q Series, you’ve already decided on propane over charcoal.
+These Weber models let you go practically anyplace, grill your favorite foods, and clean up quickly.

 Accessories to Consider with the Weber Q Series

-The Weber Q-series of grills come with a series of optional accessories that can maximize the fun you can have with its portability.
-Although these items come separately and have additional costs, it may be a way to expand the levels of fun you can have.
+The Weber Q-series of grills come with optional accessories that maximize the fun you can have with its portability.

 A larger griddle option is available for the Q2000 series.
 The cost is about $7 more for this accessory if you purchase the larger portable grill.

-The Weber Q-series provides two entry-level models for you to consider: the Q1000 and the Q1200.
+You can choose between two entry-level models in the Weber Q-series: the Q1000 and the Q1200.

 When you want more features with an entry-level grill, the Weber Q1200 is a superior solution with this comparison.

-The Weber Q1000 provides 189 square inches of cooking space.
-It features a porcelain-enamel coated cast-iron grate that retails heat well when given a dose of propane.
-This design encourages temperature retention, ensuring an even cooking surface is available for all of your favorite foods.
+It features a porcelain-enamel coated cast-iron grate that retains heat well when given a dose of propane.
+This design maximizes temperature retention, resulting in an even cooking surface for all of your favorite foods.

 It comes fully assembled, giving you the chance to start grilling straight from the box.
-You must provide the liquid propane to begin cooking, and the fuel is sold separately.
+To start cooking, you must provide liquid propane, which is sold separately.
 It works best with the disposable 14.1- or 16.4-ounce LP cylinders.

 The Weber Q1000 comes in one color option: titanium.

 The Weber Q1200 is essentially the same grill as the Q1000.
-You can find three specific differences in its design that set it apart.
-It’s up to you to determine if these additional features are worth the extra cost.
+However, three distinct differences in its design set it apart.

-1. The Weber Q1200 comes with two folding side tables.
-This feature enables you to have some prep space when no would be available at your location.
+The Weber Q1200 comes with two folding side tables.
+This feature allows you to have some prep space when none is available at your location.

-2. Unlike the Q1000 with its push-button ignition, the Weber Q1200 has an electric starter that makes the grill a lot more comfortable to begin using.
-That means you must have AAA batteries available to make this feature work.
-It is almost impossible to start the unit if your battery power runs out.
+Unlike the Q1000 with its push-button ignition, the Weber Q1200 has an electric starter that makes the grill a lot more comfortable to use.
+But, of course, that means you must have AAA batteries available to make this feature work.

-3. The lid design of the Q1200 is higher than what is found on the Q1000, enabling grillers to cook more food options because the change creates more interior space to use.
+The Q1200 lid design is higher than what is found on the Q1000, enabling grillers to cook more food options because the change creates more interior space to use.

 You can also choose from a variety of colors when the Weber Q1200 is your preference.
 It comes in six different shades: titanium, black, green, blue, red, and orange.

-Both models are only available in the titanium color, which is the same as the Weber Q1000.
+Both models are only available in titanium color, the same as the Weber Q1000.
 Upgrading to the Q2000 or Q2200 ensures that you have more grilling space to use without compromising the portability of this design.

 The retail price of the Q2000 is approximately $40 more than the Q1200 and $70 over the Q1000.
 If you purchase the Weber Q2200, expect to pay $20 more than the Q2000.

-All of the features that are available with the Weber Q2000 can be found on the Q2200 version.
+The Q2200 edition has all of the features found on the Weber Q2000.
 The primary difference between the two models is the presence of an electric ignition powered by AAA batteries.

 You also have a difference in the grilling plate.
 It is easier to reach the burner underneath where the food cooks with the Q2200 because Weber has a split design similar to the traditional grill.
 That makes this option a lot easier to clean.

 All of the other facts about the Weber Q2200 are the same as the Q2000.
-You receive 280 square inches of grilling space, better cooking portability, and fold-out side tables
+You get 280 square inches of grilling space, better cooking portability, and fold-out side tables

 Advantages of Weber Q1200